Legal

 10. Vulnerability disclosure

-- If you discover a security vulnerability in Workclave, please report it responsibly to hello@mecverse.com with subject line 'Security Disclosure'.
+- If you discover a security vulnerability in Workclave, please report it responsibly to hello@mecverse.com with the subject line 'Security Disclosure'.

 - We do not pursue legal action against researchers who act in good faith and follow responsible disclosure principles.